 VIEW-EXISTS-P - Tests for the existence of a database view.
-Function view-exists-p name &key owner database => result name The name of the view as a string, symbol or SQL expression.

-result A Boolean.
+Function view-exists-p name &key owner database => result name The name of the view as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.